ShawnPence/shawnpence.github.io/about.md

 ## Education

-I have a Bachelor of Music Education from the University of Kansas.
+I have a Bachelor of Music Education.
 My background in education has proved helpful in developing applications that are user-friendly and easy to learn for new users.
 I've also put those skills to use in developing end-user training and documentation for my applications.

 I learned software development through significant self-study using books, MOOCs, and other online resources.
 See my [learning resources](/resources/) page for a partial list of some of the resources I've used that I would recommend to other learners.